xcomponent/xc-cli/README.md

    0.2.0

 COMMANDS:
      install         Install XComponent
      init            Initialize a new XComponent project
+     add             Add new element to the project rename-project  Rename the current project name
      help, h         Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --help, -h     show help